Guitar manufacturing: Tools and process

 The earliest guitars were not designed for mass production.
 Each guitar produced was a unique instrument artfully crafted by its luthier.
 This practice was common until the turn of the 18th century when the powers of the world experienced the Industrial Revolution.

 While early mass production of guitars dramatically increased the number of guitars in circulation, each instrument was still handcrafted by a single or team of luthiers.
 For luthiers who still choose to handcraft their instruments, methods have changed very little over the past 500 years.
 As more advanced tooling options become available, however, less of the work in manufacturing a guitar is necessary to complete by hand.
 Handcrafting guitars is a time and labor-intensive method of production.
-Some common tools used by luthiers today are a Band saw, Drill Press, Table Saw, Stationary Sander, Jointer, C Clamps, Sanding Board, Column Sander, Power Planer, Dovetail Saw, Scraper blades, Hand Files, Router, and Sand Paper.
+Some common tools used by luthiers today are a band saw, drill press, table saw, stationary sander, jointer, C clamps, sanding board, column sander, power planer, dovetail saw, scraper blades, hand files, router, and sandpaper.